15 states sue U.S. agency over delayed hike in automaker emissions penalties

 Environmental groups urged the Trump administration to retain the increased penalties, noting U.S. fuel economy fines lost nearly 75% of their original value because they had been increased only once - from $5 to $5.50 in 1997 - since 1975.

-President Joe Biden has separately ordered a review of the Trump administration’s decisions to roll back vehicle emissions standards through 2026 and bar California from setting vehicle tailpipe emissions limits.
+President Joe Biden has also ordered a review of the Trump administration’s decisions to roll back vehicle emissions standards through 2026 and bar California from setting vehicle tailpipe emissions limits.

 Our Standards: The Thomson Reuters Trust Principles.